leanprover/lean4/doc/commit_convention.md

 ln -s script/prepare-commit-msg .git/hooks
 ```

-Currently, if just a single file has changed, the hook will use it for the scope
+Currently, it will only activate if just a single file has changed.
-and default the change type to "feat".